 with high spec furnishing and LED lighting.
 Great food was the priority here with Ruairí and the catering team producing Michelin star standard festive fayre.
 Cian, one of our top Stadium Tour guides, took guests on a whistle stop tour that culminated in the dressing room with champagne waiters followed by a prominent GAA All-Star.

 Shared Christmas Party Nights

 Croke Park also organise Shared Party Nights where smaller groups can join large, big production celebrations.
-The sold out Sparkle at Croke Park Party Nights
+The Sparkle at Croke Park Party Nights

 2018 were hugely successful and featured Anna Geary as MC and live music from The Roadworn Frets.

 Contact our team on +353 1 8192300 or email us if you would like to check out some of our event spaces.